 Depending on the contest type, gamers are ranked based on the performance of their virtual teams during a match, tournament, or season.
 For example, a fantasy football contest coincides with an actual NFL season.

-The US market size of fantasy sports reached 8.88 billion USD in 2021 and is expected to grow further due to the perpetually increasing user base and immense popularity of football, basketball, and baseball.
+In 2024, North America accounts for the largest market share in the fantasy sports market.
+Its market is expected to grow further due to the perpetually increasing user base and immense popularity of football, basketball, and baseball.

 DraftKings, FanDuel, and Yahoo Fantasy Sports are some of the most popular fantasy sports platforms in the US.

-For example, the daily fantasy sports of DraftKings, with 1.5 million monthly paying customers, include NFL football, MLB baseball, NBA basketball, NASCAR, PGA golf, and MMA.
+For example, the daily fantasy sports of DraftKings, with 2.1 million monthly players, include NFL football, MLB baseball, NBA basketball, NASCAR, PGA golf, and MMA.
 The platform has awarded over 10 billion USD in prizes to date.

-India is arguably the fastest-growing fantasy sports market, with 200+ fantasy sports operators and a user base of 130 million expected to expand at a CAGR of 32% in the coming years.
-The country’s market is projected to grow from 346 billion INR in 2021 to an estimated 1,650 billion by 2025.
+India is one the fastest-growing fantasy sports markets, with 200+ fantasy sports operators and a user base of 130 million expected to expand at a CAGR of 32% in the coming years.

 Through partnerships, sporting leagues, sponsorships, and brand ambassadors, fantasy sports operators are becoming an integral part of the global sports industry.
 One of the biggest benefits of fantasy sports is increased viewership figures.
 They present a new way to keep people interested and involved in various sports and promote emerging and regional sports leagues and tournaments.
 A platform may also sell sports-related merchandise and memorabilia.

-1/3 of adult Americans watch reality TV shows and competitions like The Voice, American Idol, etc. Most viewers browse for more information, a significant portion stream episodes online, strive to stay socially connected with their idols, and many seek opportunities to play along with the show for rewards.
+Almost 1/3 of Americans aged 18-29 watch reality TV shows and competitions like The Voice, American Idol, etc. Most viewers browse for more information, a significant portion stream episodes online, strive to stay socially connected with their idols, and many seek opportunities to play along with the show for rewards.

-TV show producers and fantasy gaming app developers can capitalize on this enthusiasm and boost viewership and audience engagement during the shows and between episodes and seasons, increasing sponsorship revenues.
+TV show producers and app developers can capitalize on this enthusiasm and boost viewership and audience engagement during the shows and between episodes and seasons, increasing sponsorship revenues.

 In the case of reality TV, a gamer assembles their fantasy team of a show’s participants.
-For example, Onix’s client Bracketology runs fantasy games based on five reality TV series franchises.
+For example, Onix’s client Bracketology runs fantasy games based on ten reality TV series.